vertica/vertica-python/README.md

 print(cur.fetchone()[0])
 # 123.45
 ```

+If you want to learn how default converters for each transfer format and oid works, look at the source code `vertica_python/vertica/deserializer.py`

 ### Shortcuts
 The `Cursor.execute()` method returns `self`.
 This means that you can chain a fetch operation, such as `fetchone()`, to the `execute()` call: